Representation theory of the cyclotomic Cherednik algebra via the Dunkl-Opdam subalgebra: Weighted KLR algebras

 \subsection{Characteristic $0$}

-Assume that $\K$ is a field of characteristic 0.
+Assume that $\K$ is a field of characteristic 0, and thus contains a canonically embedded copy of $\Q$.
 Accordingly, $\K$ is a $\Q$-vector space, and using the axiom of choice, we can choose a $\Q$-linear map $\Upsilon\colon \K\to \R$ which sends $1\mapsto 1$.
-Note that making this choice, we have another divergence between two important cases: if $k \in \Q$, then we must have $\Upsilon(k )=k $; on the other hand, if $k \notin \Q$, then $\Upsilon(k )$ can be chosen freely.
+Note that making this choice, we have a divergence between two important cases: if $k \in \Q$, then we must have $\Upsilon(k )=k $; on the other hand, if $k \notin \Q$, then $\Upsilon(k )$ can be chosen freely.
 For example, in the latter case, we could without loss of generality assume that $\Upsilon(k )=0$.
 Note that while our precise description of the attached weighted KLR algebra will depend on the choice of $\Upsilon$, this choice is purely auxilliary, and changing it will result in two algebras which are isomorphic by \cite[2.15]{WebwKLR}.